Muon $g-2$ in a $U(1)$-symmetric Two-Higgs-Doublet Model

 where $M_{B_s}$ and $f_{B_s}$ are the $B_s$-meson mass and decay constant, respectively.
 The factor $\hat{\eta}_B$ encodes the short-distance QCD corrections~\cite{Buras:1990fn}, while the bag parameter $B$~\cite{Bazavov:2016nty}, together with the decay constant $f_{B_s}$, parameterizes all the long-distance QCD effect contained in the hadronic matrix element $\langle \bar{B}_s|\mathcal{O}_1|B_s\rangle$.
 Note that a different convention for the QCD correction and the bag parameter is also used in the literature through the relation $\hat{\eta}_B B\equiv \eta_B \hat{B}$ (see e.g. Ref.~\cite{Aoki:2016frl} and the relevant discussions in Refs.~\cite{Lenz:2010gu,DiLuzio:2017fdq}).
 The Inami-Lim function $S_0(x_t\equiv\left(\overline{m}_t(\overline{m}_t)\right)^2/M_W^2)\approx2.39$~\cite{Inami:1980fz} is calculated from the $W$-boson box diagrams with two internal top-quark exchanges, the value of which is obtained with the central value of the top-quark $\overline{\rm MS}$ mass $\overline{m}_t(\overline{m}_t)$~\cite{TevatronElectroweakWorkingGroup:2016lid}.

 Normalizing to the SM contribution, we can express $\Delta M_s$ in the presence of NP contributions as

-where $\Delta M_s^{\rm SM}=(18.3\pm2.7)~{\rm ps}^{-1}$~\cite{Artuso:2015swg} and $\Delta_s^{\rm NP}=C_1^{\rm NP}(\mu_H)/(4S_0(x_t))$.
+where $\Delta M_s^{\rm SM}=(18.4^{+0.7}_{-1.2})~{\rm ps}^{-1}$ is taken from the 2019 updated result presented in Refs.~\cite{DiLuzio:2019jyq,Lenz:2019lvd} and $\Delta_s^{\rm NP}=C_1^{\rm NP}(\mu_H)/(4S_0(x_t))$.
 The Wilson coefficient $C_1^{\rm NP}(\mu_H)$ evaluated at $\mu_H=\mathcal{O}(M_{H^\pm})$ is given in the Appendix.
 It should be mentioned that, in obtaining Eq.~\eqref{deltaMsp}, we have assumed that the renormalization group running effect on the NP contributions~\cite{Buras:2001ra,Becirevic:2001jj} from the initial scale $\mu_H$ down to the low scale $\mu_b$ is identical to that in the SM part (which is encoded in the factor $\hat{\eta}_B$).
 This approximation is quite reasonable, because the charged Higgs boson mass is considered to be around the electroweak scale, being not far from the top-quark mass.